dianavintila/Come-with-me-Travel-Journal/README.md

 # Come with me - Travel Journal (Final Project) - Google Atelierul Digital pentru Programatori

  ## Description: </br>
- Come with me -Travel Journal is an app that allows to save trips.
+ Come with me - Travel Journal is an app that allows to save trips.

  ## Technologies:
  Firebase </br>